-CPOMs has replaced the 'Behaviour Log' kept in the Principal's office to record challenging, bullying, gender discrimination or racist behaviour.
+CPOMs has replaced the 'Behaviour Log' kept in the Principal's office to record challenging, bullying, protected characteristics or racist behaviour.
 If any teacher makes an entry in CPOMs the software will alert key stage leaders, the Principal and Designated Safeguarding Lead and Deputy Designated Safeguarding Leads.
-The behaviour log is to be used for serious incidents beyond Significant Observations.
 If a staff member is unsure as to what constitutes a behaviour incident, then they must seek advice from a senior member of staff.
 Repeated low level disruption constitutes serious behaviour as does bullying or any form of abuse as defined in the child protection policy.
-Parents are to be consulted on incidents recorded in this log if they are regular or deemed serious.
-The SLT will regularly monitor this log and direct resources and appropriate interventions to where they are required.
+Parents are to be consulted on incidents recorded on CPOMS if they are regular (in excess of 3 incidents) or deemed serious.
+The SLT will regularly monitor CPOMS and direct resources and appropriate interventions to where they are required.
 Behaviour is observed in all lessons, reviewed in team meetings and again reviewed at SLT meetings.
-Behaviour is reported on at Governing Body meetings and Governors are encouraged to regularly visit and express views.
+Behaviour is reported on at Governing Body meetings via CPOMs reports and Governors are encouraged to regularly visit and express views.